San Diego Zoo: Madagascar Forest

-The Madagascar Forest exhibit features lemur species that the Association of Zoos and Aquariums' (AZA) Prosimian Taxon Advisory Group (TAG) has identified as needing sustainability assistance for the North American population.
-By building this new exhibit, the Zoo will be able to participate in breeding programs that will help ensure healthy populations of lemurs in zoos.
-The exhibit houses a ring-tailed lemur family consisting of mom Tweena, dad Mathew, and their baby Bijou along with five other ring-tailed lemurs.
-The red ruffed lemurs, one of the most endangered primates in the world, include mom Mortica and her baby Ony (Malagasy for "river").
-The Zoo is hoping their collared brown lemur pair Pierre and Zaza will produce offspring.
-Aykroyd and Belushi, two male blue-eyed black lemurs, are still awaiting mates.
-Ared collard, lemurgrippina, and Thrax are Coquerel's sifakas, the final lemur species exhibited in Africa Rocks.
-Some of the lemur species will be exhibited together even if they do not live with each other in the wild.
+The Madagascar Forest exhibit features lemur species that the Association of Zoos and Aquariums' (AZA) Prosimian Taxon Advisory Group (TAG) has identified as needing sustainability assistance for the North American population, including blue-eyed black, red ruffed, red-collared, ring-tailed lemurs and Coquerel's sifakas.

-Along with lemurs, the Madagascar Forest exhibit houses the lemurs' main predator the fossa as well as the honey badger.
+Along with lemurs, the Madagascar Forest exhibit houses the lemurs' main predator the fossa as well as honey badgers.

 Ethiopian Highlands

-The Ethiopian Highlands exhibit houses two primate species: the gelada and the Hamadryas baboon.
-The San Diego Zoo is only the second zoo in North America to house geladas, the other facility being the Bronx Zoo in New York City.
-Alpha male Juma leads the all-male members including Mahbub, Saburi, Abasi, Diwani, and Valentino. the group arrived at the Zoo on September 7, 2016, from the Wilhelma Zoo in Stuttgart, Germany where they lived with 44 other geladas.
-This move was based by the European Association of Zoos and Aquariums' (EAZA) European Endangered Species Programme (EEP) for geladas—the European equivalent of an Association of Zoos and Aquariums' (AZA) Species Survival Plan (SSP) program.
+The Ethiopian Highlands exhibit houses two primate species: the gelada and the hamadryas baboon.
+The San Diego Zoo is only the second zoo in North America to house geladas, the other facility being the Bronx Zoo.
+An all-male troop of geladas arrived on September 7, 2016, from the Wilhelma Zoo in Stuttgart, Germany.
+This move was based on the European Association of Zoos and Aquariums' (EAZA) European Endangered Species Programme (EEP) for geladas—the European equivalent of an Association of Zoos and Aquariums' (AZA) Species Survival Plan (SSP) program.
 The bachelor group will be introduced to females later on.

-The Ethiopian Highlands exhibit is also home to a troop of Nubian ibex.
+The exhibit is also home to Nubian ibexes.

-Kopje Woodland
+Kopje

 The word kopje in Dutch means "small head" which describes the rock formations that seem to pop out in the savanna.
-Kopjes are homes for well adapted animals.
-The San Diego Zoo's Kopje Woodland in Africa Rocks is home to animals including klipspringers, rock hyraxes, and the dwarf mongoose.
-Each animal has well adapted feet that allow them to cling to the rocks.
-The exhibit also includes southern ground hornbills and bateleur eagles, as well as meerkats, servals, trumpeter hornbills and the red-leaved rock fig, a tree species that manages to grow wherever its seeds disperse including the rocky kopje.
+Kopjes are homes for well-adapted animals.
+The San Diego Zoo's Kopje section in Africa Rocks is home to animals including klipspringers, rock hyraxes, and dwarf mongoosees.
+Each animal has well-adapted feet that allow them to cling to the rocks.
+The exhibit also includes Trumpeter hornbills and bateleur eagles, as well as meerkats, servals, and the red-leaved rock fig, a tree species that manages to grow wherever its seeds disperse including the rocky kopje.